ttuning/Lua-OOP-modules/README.md

 In your main module you will need the following:
 The following defines the separate modules to your main module.

-local baseclass = require "simpleclass"  -- this is the base class on top of which all subclasses are built. local subclass = require "subclass"  -- first subclass local subsubclass = require "subsubclass"  -- second subclass
+local baseclass = require "baseclass"  -- this is the base class on top of which all subclasses are built. local subclass = require "subclass"  -- first subclass local subsubclass = require "subsubclass"  -- second subclass